drduh/YubiKey-Guide/README.md

 The primary key to generate is the Certify key, which will be used to issue Subkeys for Encrypt, Sign and Authenticate operations.

 **Important** The Certify key should be kept offline at all times and only accessed from a secure environment to revoke or issue new Subkeys.
-Keys can also be generated on the YubiKey itself to ensure copies do not exist, however for usability and durability reasons this guide recommends against doing so.
+Keys can also be generated on the YubiKey itself to avoid duplication, however for usability and durability reasons this guide recommends against doing so.

 Generate a passphrase which will be needed throughout the guide to create and export Subkeys.